MrGarrett45/trackTrump/README.md

 Might make a reddit bot to post the info to a subreddit and also might make some kind of graph to display the data over time.

+Only issue is that reddit will flag trackTrump.py for too many requests but if you just submit it a few times it will go through.

 Check out RESULTS.txt for updated information!